howlingypsy/100-days-of-code/kristins-log.md

 **Today's Progress**: I did some digging around on w3schools HTML tutorials.
 I looked through a lot of the pages that gave more depth and background into what I have already been learning with freecodecamp.

 **Thoughts**: I liked getting another perspective and more background on some of the HTML lessons I have already done.
 I feel like a have a bit of a broader perspective as to how the language works.
-Also, I was really tired yesterday and didn't feel up to really digging into something new, so I chose to go for some light reading and research into the basics.
+Also, I was really tired and didn't feel up to really digging into something new, so I chose to go for some light reading and research into the basics.

 **Link(s) to work**: https://www.w3schools.com/Html/html_attributes.asp (link to HTML tutorial I was reading)